Home Up

 Johann Schell alto in Basel - Boxwood Young Y1, Catalog Number 1956/632, boxwood unmounted Photo courtesy of Heinz Ammann

-Johann Schell alto in Dayton Miller Collection 0658 Young Y2, Catalog Number 10658, boxwood unmounted Photo by Charles Fischer
+Johann Schell alto in Dayton Miller Collection 0658 Johann Schell alto DMC 0658 Young Y2, Catalog Number 10658, boxwood unmounted Photo by Charles Fischer

 Johann Schell alto in Dayton Miller Collection 0658 Schell Lip/Windway.
 Photo by Charles Fischer